codenotary/immudb/README.md

 As such, immudb provides **unparalleled insights** **retroactively** of changes to your sensitive data, even if your perimeter has been compromised. immudb guarantees immutability by using a **Merkle tree structure** internally.

-immudb gives you the same **cryptographic verification** of the integrity of data written with **SHA-256** like a classic blockhain without the cost and complexity associated with blockchains today.
+immudb gives you the same **cryptographic verification** of the integrity of data written with **SHA-256** like a classic blockchain without the cost and complexity associated with blockchains today.

 immudb has 4 main benefits: